liuzihe02/dft-fft/README.md

 # Investigation of DFT and FFT
 Investigating the Discrete Fourier Transform (DFT) and Fast Fourier Transform (FFT), with applications to response of buildings in earthquakes.
-We implement these algorithims in `C++` due to much faster execution time (most of `MATLAB`'s functions are written in compiled `C/C++` anyway).

 ## A4 Lab